Slamdunk/phpstan-extensions/README.md

 ## Rules

-1. `SlamPhpStan\StringToClassRule`: requires strings that refers to classes to be expressed with `::class` notation
+1. `SlamPhpStan\StringToClassRule`: requires strings that refer to classes to be expressed with `::class` notation
+1. `SlamPhpStan\GotoRule`: no goto allowed